bdragon300/mongoengine-migrate/docs/overview.md

 $ mongoengine_migrate migrate
 ```

-Or to the certain migration:
+You can rollback changes by downgrading to the previous migration:

 ```console
 $ mongoengine_migrate migrate previous_migration